 How It's Made: Queso blanco uses just milk and an acidifying agent such as lemon or vinegar.
 The milk is heated, the acid is added, and then it's stirred until curds form.
 Next, the cheese is drained through cheesecloth for 3 to 5 hours, often in a bag that's been hung up.
 Serve the cheese immediately or refrigerate it, as it's highly perishable.

-How It's Used: Freshly made queso blanco can be eaten on its own or used as a topping for Mexican dishes such as enchiladas.
+How It's Used: Freshly made queso blanco can be eaten on its own or used in sauces or as a topping for Mexican dishes such as enchiladas.
 Store-bought queso blanco has been pressed and holds its shape better than the homemade variety.
 Try slicing and grilling—it doesn't melt—and serving it with crackers and fruit preserves.

 Safety of Fresh Cheese